otakbeku/my-recipes/Meals.md

 **Rice**

-Here, I'm using rice cooker that common in Indonesia
+Here, I'm using a rice cooker that common in Indonesia

-1. Heat the oil on the inner bowl, add tumeric, caraway.
-Stir well then add chicken broth, water, rice and a pinch of salt.
-If you're using rice cooker like me, for every period of time, to take a look and stir the rice (? pardon for my poor choice of words).
-If its already boiled, leave it.
+1. Heat the oil on the inner bowl, add turmeric, caraway.
+Stir well then add chicken broth, water, rice, and a pinch of salt.
+If you're using rice cooker like me, for every period of time, take a look and stir the rice (? pardon for my poor choice of words).
+If it's already boiled, leave it.
 2. wait till the rice is cooked.

 ![rice](Pictures/Meals/thg_clones6.jpeg)